plast-lab/doop/README.md

 ## Getting Started

-At its core, Doop is a collection of various analyses expressed in the form of Datalog rules--more specifically **LogiQL**, a Datalog dialect developed by [LogicBlox](http://www.logicblox.com/).
-You can use **PA-Datalog**, an open-source porting of the LogicBlox engine, by following the instructions found on [this page](http://snf-705535.vm.okeanos.grnet.gr/agreement.html).
-Part of the codebase has been ported to Soufflé Datalog, developed by [Oracle](http://souffle-lang.org/).
+At its core, Doop is a collection of various analyses expressed in the form of Datalog rules.
+The framework has two versions of its rules: one for **LogiQL**, a Datalog dialect developed by [LogicBlox](http://www.logicblox.com/), and another for [Soufflé](http://souffle-lang.org/), an open-source Datalog engine for program analysis.
+For a LogicBlox engine, you can use **PA-Datalog**, a port available for academic use, by following the instructions found on [this page](http://snf-705535.vm.okeanos.grnet.gr/agreement.html).
 In order to install an up-to-date version of Soufflé, the best practice is to clone the development Github [repo](https://github.com/souffle-lang/souffle) and follow the instructions found on [this page](http://souffle-lang.org/docs/build/).

 For trouble-free configuration: